Are you experiencing Zoom fatigue? Want to learn more about it and discover how to minimize it?

-Being live on camera with other people takes a surprisingly heavy toll on the human psyche.
+You know - Being live on camera with other people takes a surprisingly heavy toll on our mental health.

-Not only are we worrying about having to deliver our best ideas on the fly and struggling to remain present and focused — we’re likely wrestling with the discomfort of unnaturally prolonged eye contact and being overly conscious of how we look on screen.
+Not only are we worrying about having to deliver our best ideas on the fly and struggling to remain present and focused — we’re likely wrestling with the discomfort of unnaturally prolonged eye contact and being overly conscious of how we look on screen or our facial expressions.

 Fighting off distractions and fretting about whether we’re contributing in a meaningful way — all while maintaining an appropriate presence for the camera — is incredibly draining.